5 Written questions

 Dropout of inhibitory neurons.

-In regards to the SNS, where do preganglionic B fibers exit the spinal cord? → In the intermediolateral cell column segments T1-L2 or L3
+In regards to the SNS, where do preganglionic B fibers originate? → In the intermediolateral cell column segments T1-L2 or L3

 What does C fiber sensitization lead to? → ↑ adrenergic receptors

 ↑ sensitivity to stimuli (↑ action potential per stimulus)

 Blocking what plexus and ganglion is indicated in tx of painful conditions of the pelvis and perineum? → Superior hypogastric plexus & ganglion impar

 What are the S/S of Horner's syndrome? → C1-C4

 Describe the dorsal horn changes that occur w/ sympathetically mediated pain. → There is a sensitization of peripheral (C-fibers) & central (dorsal horn laminae 1& 2).